PLAY (Pennsylvania League of Angling Youth) Newsletters --

 Do You Have What It Takes?
 Now Recruiting Waterways Conservation Officers

-The Pennsylvania Fish and Boat Commission (PFBC) is recruiting the 23rd class of Waterways Conservation Officer (WCO) Trainees at its H.R.
+The Pennsylvania Fish and Boat Commission (PFBC) is recruiting a new class of Waterways Conservation Officer (WCO) Trainees at its H.R.
 Stackhouse School of Fishery Conservation and Watercraft Safety.
-WCOs protect, conserve, and enhance Pennsylvania’s aquatic resources through law enforcement, education and community partnerships with anglers and boaters.
+WCOs protect, conserve, and enhance Pennsylvania’s aquatic resources through law enforcement, education, and community partnerships with anglers and boaters.

 PA-HART Operation Hurricane (2019)

 The Pennsylvania Helicopter Aquatic Rescue Team (PA-HART) conducted a full-scale training exercise on the Susquehanna River in Harrisburg, PA on Thursday, August 15, 2019.